Constipation? How does Chinese medicine explain this, and what you can do about it?

 The underlying problem is that your body is generating too much heat.
 This could come from an inherited constitution, but more likely comes from a pattern of behaviour that encourages the creation of heat.
 It could easily come from eating too many ‘hot’-type foods or drinks.
 Read our page on hot-foods.

 You should do something about this, because otherwise your excess-yang-type dry stools constipation will keep recurring, and you’ll keep taking over the counter remedies for it.
-Eventually these may cause suppression (click the link to read more about suppression.)
+Eventually these may cause suppression (click that link to read more about suppression.)

 But what if your dry stool constipation come from deficient yin?